POTS flare-up: Triggers, symptoms, and how to cope

 1. Can emotional stress alone cause a POTS flare-up?

 Yes.
-Many people report that emotional stress can trigger or worsen symptoms, though the intensity and duration vary by individual.
+Many people report that emotional stress can trigger or worsen symptoms, though the intensity and duration vary from person to person.

-2. Should I adjust my exercise routine during a flare?
+2. Should I adjust my exercise routine during a flare-up?

-It’s often helpful to reduce intensity or take a break during a flare, but only a healthcare provider can guide what’s safe for you.
+It’s often helpful to reduce intensity or take a break during a flare-up, but only a healthcare provider can guide what’s safe for you.

 3. Is it normal for flare-up triggers to change over time?

 Yes, triggers may shift depending on factors like hormones, illness, or lifestyle.
-Tracking helps you notice and adapt to these changes.
+Tracking the circumstances surrounding your flare-ups (like hydration, health, well-being, diet, exercise, stress levels, and menstrual cycle) helps you notice and adapt to these changes.

 Sources: